workshopper/learnyoureact/exercises/isomorphic/problem.en.md

-Let's use React also at front-end.
+Let's use React on the front-end too!

 From this excercises, we use React not only at server side but also at front-end.
 Let's raise the event at front-end, and see what will happen.